-For the CA Root key it uses, the Cybertrust CA makes use of the RSA algorithm with a key length of 1024 or 2048 bits and a validity period of at least 14 years.
+For the CA Root key it uses, the Cybertrust CA makes use of the RSA algorithm with a key length of minimum 1024 bits and a validity period of at least 10 years.
+Larger key sizes and longer validity periods may be used.

-For the operational CA keys it uses the Cybertrust CA makes use of the RSA algorithm with a key length of 1024 or 2048 bits and a validity period of up to 7 years.
+For the operational CA keys it uses the Cybertrust CA makes use of the RSA algorithm with a minimum key length of 2048 bits and a validity period of up to 14 years.